 Bernoulli’s Principle, Take 2.
 Here, you take a piece of paper.
 Tape it down (along only one short edge only) to a table.
 Now carefully bend the paper into an airfoil back towards, then past, the taped edge.
 Take a hair dryer (the more powerful, the better) and blow it past your “wing.”
 The free (trailing) edge of the paper will flop upwards.
 Now you can take small weights (e.g., paper clips) and tape them to the trailing edge.
 The cadets can “bet” how many weights the wing can “lift.”
 The cadets can also experiment with how well different sizes and shapes of airfoils work.

 Hot-air Balloons.
 This experiment shows cadets that hot air is lighter than cooler air.
+A really good website is http://www.balloonexplorium.org/index.php?page=tissue-paper-balloons which includes not only a template to make each gore of the balloon, but also for making a heater that you'll use to inflate (and heat) the balloon.
 The directions are pretty self-explanatory with the balloons.
-The only thing I would change from the directions is that to inflate the balloons, it’s best to have a propane heater like those used to pre-heat aircraft engines.
-This activity really needs a weekend (or at least two separate days) to do: around 4-6 hours to put the balloons together, and another few hours to “launch” the balloons.
+This activity really needs a weekend (or at least two separate days) to do: around 2-3 hours to put the balloons together, and another few hours to “launch” the balloons.
 Assuming you don’t lose the balloons, they can be re-used multiple times.

 Speakers.
 There are lots of interesting speakers in our area.
 If you want to incorporate history into your aerospace lecture, bring in a Tuskegee Airman, a WASP pilot, or a war veteran.
 Or if you want technical details about a given aerospace subject, bring in someone from one of the numerous aerospace companies in Massachusetts (or even Connecticut – e.g., Pratt & Whitney, Hamilton-Sundstrand, etc.).
 You can also arrange to have a speaker from one of the technical schools around (e.g., MIT, WPI, Tufts).
 There are lots of “specialty” pilots (e.g., hot-air-balloon, helicopter, sailplane, hang-glider, parachute) who will give talks about their flying.